pdlfs/deltafs-umbrella/README.md

 #### _Atomic

-Some subcomponents in the libfabric codebase make use of the "_Atomic" qualifier defined in c11: https://en.cppreference.com/w/c/atomic.
+Some components in the libfabric codebase make use of the "_Atomic" qualifier defined in c11: https://en.cppreference.com/w/c/atomic.
 Eariler C compilers (such as gcc 4.8 or eariler, and Intel icc 17.0 or eariler) may not recognize it, and may not even have stdatomic.h.
 To work around this issue, one simply has to use a compiler that understands _Atomic.

 ## Run vpic with mpi on top of deltafs